TCBL/tcbl-user-data-manager/README.md

     key-store-type: PKCS12
     key-alias: tudm

-  # Settings for AJP connector (in stead of HTTP connector).
-Used if running behind Apache HTTP server that acts as reverse proxy.
+  # --- Settings for AJP connector (in stead of HTTP connector).
+Enable only if running behind Apache HTTP server that acts as reverse proxy.
-  # If these properties are set, the HTTP connector settings are not relevant anymore.
+  # If these properties are set, the HTTP connector settings above are not relevant anymore,
+  # except for server.port, which will be in use anyway, so set it to a free port number (such as 8444)!!!!!
   # See https://tomcat.apache.org/tomcat-8.5-doc/config/ajp.html for explanation of properties
   #ajp:
   #  port: 8445